TheWebD/Tribute.page.github.io/README.md

 **Contributing**

-Anyone are allowed to clone, use, modified it.
+Anyone are allowed to clone, use, and modified it.

 **License**